Tkachenko-School/awesome-js-essentials/courses/practice/part2/index.md

 ----

+another way to do it, with theese specs:

 1. Supports deep merge
 2. Does not mutate arguments
 3. Takes any number of arguments
 4. Does not extend the object prototype

-Does not depend on another library
+5. Does not depend on another library

-1. Includes check for hasOwnProperty
+6. Includes check for hasOwnProperty
-2. Is short :)
+7. It is short :)

 /*